cvarela0702/ipc-laravel-backend/RefinedPrompts.md

 ** Do verification first **

-I want to add an attribute to the categories, an image, that is required.
+I want to add an attribute to the categories, an image_url, that is required.
 I want to consider any other attributes that I need for the category.

 ### Verification